-Many in today's church believe in what is referred to as "generational curses," wherein God has levied punishment upon His people for the sins of their forefathers.
+Many in today's Church believe in what is referred to as "generational curses," wherein God has levied curses upon His people for the sins of their forefathers.

-Hanging onto the "Old Testament Laws" was something the people of Jesus' day wrestled with.
-They could not grasp the fantastic changes in store for them through faith in Jesus.
+People in Jesus' day, were still clinging to the "Old Testament Laws."
+They could not grasp the incredible changes in store for them through faith in Jesus.

-Jesus death on the cross ushered in the "New Testament," and a new beginning for mankind, breaking all curses, and redeeming all who would believe in Him.
+Jesus death on the cross, ushered in the "New Testament," and a new beginning for humanity, breaking all spells and curses, and redeeming all who would believe in Him.
 We have received victory and freedom in Christ, not condemnation.

 If Jesus doesn't condemn us for our own sins, would He hold us responsible for those committed by others?

-"...through Christ Jesus the law of the Spirit of life set me free from the law of sin and death."
-(Rom 8:2) The concept of being punished for the "sins" of the forefathers could have only come from the "law of sin" and death, from which the above scripture plainly says we have been set free.
+The concept of being punished for the "sins" of the forefathers could have only come from the "Law of Sin" and Death, from which the above Scripture plainly says we have been set free.

-We can know for certain that, at least for the Christian, the problems referred to as generational curses are not from God; because any generational curses God may have at one time had on His people were broken by Jesus on the Cross.
+We can know that, at least for the Christian, the problems referred to as Generational Curses are not from God; because Jesus on the Cross broke any generational curses God may have at one time had on His people

-These are not the same as what is referred to as "Generational Curses" wherein we are punished for the lifestyle and things our grandparents did during the past three or four generations.
+These are not the same as what is referred to as "Generational Curses," wherein we are punished for the lifestyle and sins of our grandparents during the past three or four generations.

-These things passed down through the bloodline of our forefathers definitely need restoration and healing, and who better to do so than Christ our Saviour?
+These things passed down through the bloodline of our forefathers need restoration and healing, and who better to do so than Christ our Savior?